 Suppose I wanted to make a ranking of the best large universities that balance football with academics.
-It’s possible, because the relevant statistics are available.
 In order to make this ranking, we would need to know:

-- The four-year graduation rate for the football players vs. the other students, athletes or not, who entered college with them; and,
+- Graduation rates for the football players vs. the other students, athletes or not who entered college with them

-- The attendance for home football games vs. the capacity of the stadium.
+- Attendance for home football games vs. the capacity of the stadium

-You might notice that I did not include the record of the football team.
-This is because I am more interested in knowing about the fans loyalty to the program, regardless of how well the team is playing.
-For example, Ohio State in the year prior to hiring Urban Meyer as head coach nearly filled a 100,000-seat stadium for every home game, although the team went 6-7, losing their bowl game.
-So did Penn State during the 2012 season, their first under the more rigid NCAA sanctions.
+I did not include the record of the football team.
+It was more important to know about fan loyalty to the program, regardless of how well the team is playing.
+Prior to hiring Urban Meyer as head coach Ohio State nearly filled a 100,000-seat stadium for every home game, although the team went 6-7, losing their bowl game.
+So did Penn State during the 2012 season, even while playing under rigid NCAA sanctions.

-I won’t go through the full exercise of making a ranking.
-But I have some idea of how the top ten would look.
+I have some idea of how the top ten for a football-based ranking would look.

 - Notre Dame